kirofint/serious_life_bot/README.md

 - `ADMIN_ID` — It's your telegram ID.
 You may get it, with `ctx.from` command
 - `TOKEN` — Telegram bot token
-- `MONGO` — URL of the mongo database